 1. MC service client of the MC service user requests the MC service server to affiliate to an MC service group or a set of MC service groups.

 2a.
-MC service server checks if the group policy is locally cached.
-If the group policy is not locally cached on the MC service server then MC service server requests the group policy from the group management server.
+MC service server checks if the group configuration is locally cached.
+If the group configuration is not locally cached on the MC service server then MC service server requests the group configuration from the group management server.

 2b.
-MC service server receives the group policy from the group management server.
+MC service server receives the group configuration from the group management server.

-3. Based on the group policy and user subscription, the MC service server checks if the MC service group(s) is enabled and if the MC service client is authorised to affiliate to the requested MC service group(s).
+3. Based on the group configuration and user configuration, the MC service server checks if the MC service group(s) is enabled and if the MC service client is authorised to affiliate to the requested MC service group(s).
 The MC service server also performs the check for the maximum limit of the total number (N2) of MC service groups that the user can be affiliated to simultaneously.

 4. If the user of the MC service client is authorised to affiliate to the requested MC service group(s) then the MC service server stores the affiliation status of the user for the requested MC service group(s).